Book name: The Adventures of Sherlock Holmes and The Memoirs of Sherlock Holmes

 I was also struck by how varied the endings were.
 Sometimes, the criminal escapes and justice is meted out via a subsequent gristly end rather than a prompt criminal trial within the English legal system.
 It intrigued me because we are very used in modern detective fiction to the story ending with an arrest rather than an escape.

 Thank you for reading my review of The Adventures of Sherlock Holmes and The Memoirs of Sherlock Holmes by Sir Arthur Conan Doyle.
-The comments section is open for you to share your thoughts, and I'll see you on Wednesday.
+The comments section is open for you to share your thoughts.

 If you’ve enjoyed this review, you might like to subscribe to my blog.